-Abuse emails belong to users who have a habit of marking email sent to them as “Spam.”
-There are all kinds of reasons they do that for:
+Abuse emails belong to users who have a habit of marking email they receive as “Spam.”
+There are different reasons they do that:

-What happens people mark your emails as “Spam”?
+What happens when people mark your emails as “Spam”

-How to avoid abuse emails & being marked as “Spam”
+How to avoid abuse emails and being marked as Spam

 There are a few measures you can take to keep a good sender reputation and land your emails in your subscribers’ inboxes.

-- First and foremost: keep up with your email list hygiene by running it through an email checker.
-A good email verifier will be able to identify known abuse emails and remove them from your database.
+First and foremost: keep up with your email list hygiene by running it through an email validator.
+The system will be able to identify abuse emails and remove them from your database.

-- Maintain a constant sending rhythm – same day every week or month.
+Send your emails on the same day, every week or month.
 Not only will this keep your IP warm, but it will also prevent your subscribers to forget who you are and why they are getting your emails.